ThirteenAG/PCSX2PluginInjector/readme.md

  - Plugins should be placed inside a directory with a name that starts with game **crc**.

- - Plugins must have base address that doesn't conflict with main game and with other plugins (including **PCSX2PluginInvoker.elf**).
+ - Plugins must have base address that doesn't conflict with main game and with other plugins (including **PCSX2PluginInvoker.elf**). *This design is WIP, might be changed in the future.*

  - Use **PCSX2PluginInvoker.elf** in combination with **PCSX2PluginDummy.elf** (invoker will not be injected without any plugins) to find out minimum base address for new plugin.
-After the game is loaded, check memory address of **MallocReturnAddr** symbol (address can be found inside **PCSX2PluginInvoker.map**).
+After the game is loaded, check memory address of **MallocReturnAddr** symbol (address can be found inside **PCSX2PluginInvoker.map**). *This design is WIP, might be changed in the future.*

  - Plugins are required to have an **ini file** with the same name as elf.
 Under **[MAIN]** section, add **Malloc** param with an address of ingame malloc function.
 E.g.: